Paul March: Career

 In 2006's Super League XI during the Huddersfield Giants versus the Catalans Dragons match, Paul sustained a cruciate ligament knee injuryand was ruled out for the rest of the season.
 He was released from his contract at Huddersfield without playing another game, and later signed for Wakefield Trinity for the 2007 season.

+Coaching

 Paul became player-coach for York in 2008, leaving Wakefield Trinity after just one season, and in July 2009 he joined Championship 1 club Hunslet as player-coach.
 He later moved to Keighley, again as player-coach, leaving the club at the end of the 2016 season.

+Featherstone Rovers

 Paul became Featherstone Rovers Reserves Head Coach and Assistant First Coach working under new Rovers Boss Ryan Carr in 2019.